zephyrproject-rtos/zephyr/doc/reference/virtualization/ivshmem.rst

 Zephyr supports both version: plain and doorbell.
 Ivshmem driver can be build by enabling :option:`CONFIG_IVSHMEM`.
-By default, this will expose the plain version. :option:`CONFIG_IVSHMEM_DOORBELL` needs no be enabled to get the doorbell version.
+By default, this will expose the plain version. :option:`CONFIG_IVSHMEM_DOORBELL` needs to be enabled to get the doorbell version.

 Because the doorbell version uses MSI-X vectors to support notification vectors,